Sudolphus/ParkService.Solution/README.md

 This program uses Swagger to document the available API calls.
 To access the Swagger page and see a full list of calls, please view `localhost:5000/Swagger` while the project is running.

+## CORS <a name="cors"></a>

+This program allows for cross-site scripting, so that the api can be called from any origin.
+To test this, you can use a site such as [Test-Cors](https://test-cors.org) to simulate a request.

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [MySql Server](https://dev.mysql.com/) - Database